PostgreSQL

 Learn more about connection strings like these in the relevant PostgreSQL documentation.

-If you complete both the Connection String and all the other connection data fields, Connect will use the connection string to connect to the database.
+If you complete both the Connection String and all the other connection data fields, Integrations will use the connection string to connect to the database.

 Selecting the Allow self-signed certificates check box adds the following to connection options: